operator-framework/operator-controller/docs/tutorials/upgrade-extension.md

 ## Prerequisites

-* You have an extension installed
+* You have a ClusterExtension installed
 * The target version is compatible with OLM v1 (see [OLM v1 limitations](../project/olmv1_limitations.md))
-* CRD compatibility between the versions being upgraded or downgraded (see [CRD upgrade safety](../concepts/crd-upgrade-safety.md))
+* Any changes to the CustomResourceDefinition in the new version meet compatibility requirements (see [CRD upgrade safety](../concepts/crd-upgrade-safety.md))
-* The installer service account's RBAC permissions are adequate for the target version (see [Minimal RBAC for Installer Service Account](../howto/derive-service-account.md))
+* The installer ServiceAccount's RBAC permissions are adequate for the target version (see [Minimal RBAC for Installer Service Account](../howto/derive-service-account.md))
+* You are not attempting to upgrade between minor versions with a major version of zero (see [Upgrades within the major version zero](../concepts/upgrade-support.md#upgrades-within-the-major-version-zero))

 For more detailed information see [Upgrade Support](../concepts/upgrade-support.md).

 ## Procedure

-Suppose we have successfully created and installed v0.5.0 of the ArgoCD operator with the following `ClusterExtension`:
+Suppose we have successfully created and installed v0.2.0 of the ArgoCD operator with the following `ClusterExtension`:

 ``` yaml title="Example CR"
 apiVersion: olm.operatorframework.io/v1